101digital/auth-user-component/README.md

 ### `LoginComponent`

 Provide a simple login form (that is optional, you can use your login form), support type `email` and `phonenumber`.
-You can listen login succeed or failed.
+You can listen login succeed or failed response then handle your business logic.

 ```javascript
 import { LoginComponent, LoginComponentRef } from 'react-native-auth-component';